 Up to $200 rebate on Standard Home Energy Audits with Blower Door Testing and Infrared

 Usually these incentives require you to work with a qualified participating contractor like e3 Power.
 To make this easy on homeowners, e3 Power does a direct assignment of rebate.
 All the homeowner needs to do is sign a form and Xcel sends us the money directly.
 The $200 never comes out of your pocket!

 Several billions of dollars have been set aside for energy efficiency in the American Recovery and Reinvestment Act, or ARRA.
 (You can see the full breakdown on the Department of Energy's website.)
-At any given moment, though, the number of energy efficiency programs and incentives at the state, utility, and local levels are in flux.
+At any given moment, though, the number and types of home energy efficiency programs and incentives by state, utility, and local levels are in flux.

-For federal incentives for energy efficiency, the authoritative source is Energy Star's Federal Tax Credits for Consumer Energy Efficiency page.
-The Alliance to Save Energy (ASE) is another good source of information about federal tax credits, as is EnergyTaxIncentives.Org.
+For federal incentives and rebates for energy efficiency, the authoritative source is Energy Star's Federal Tax Credits for Consumer Energy Efficiency page.
+The Alliance to Save Energy (ASE) is another good source of information about federal tax credits, as is EnergyTaxIncentives.org.